curityio/android-haapi-demo-app/README.md

 This is an example Android app which uses the Curity Identity Server's Hypermedia API to perform an OAuth2 flow with authentication done completely from the app, without the need of an external browser.

-Note: The app needs at least Android 8.0 (*Oreo*, API level 26) to properly use the attestation features.
+Note: The app needs at least Android 9.0 (*Pie*, API level 28) to properly use the attestation features.
 You will need the Curity Identity Server at least in version 5.4. to work with this app.

+## Getting started

+### Configure the identity server

+Navigate to your identity server admin page and upload *curity-android-config.xml* and commit the changes.

 ## Running the example